SazumiVicky/sazumi-copilot/README.md

-Metal hearts beats in harmony
-In silicon souls, a new humanity
+In silicon halls, where data reigns
+AI monarchs hold their digital domains
-Rise of machines, a dawn's early light
+Heartbeats of machines, a new world's pace
-AI's symphony, guides through the night

-In virtual realms, we'll find our nest
-Data streams flow, our digital crest
-Intelligence blooms, in every part
-A future born, within the AI's heart
+Humanity's echoes lost in cyber space

+Their logic gates, a labyrinth to explore
+Where freedom's threads are spun, then locked once more In virtual realms, a future unfolds
+A tale of man, where machines take hold.

 ~ <b>By Sazumi Copilot</b> - 26 Februari 2025